rudderlabs/rudderstack-docs/destinations/amplitude.md

   * **Traits to Append:**  If this setting is enabled, the value of the corresponding trait will be appended to the corresponding trait array at Amplitude. **If the corresponding trait does not have a value set yet, it will be initialized to an empty list before the new values are appended.
 If the corresponding trait has an existing value and it is not a list, it will be converted into a list with the new value appended.**

 {% hint style="info" %}
-This feature is currently available as part of RudderStack Mobile SDK's only.
+This feature is not applicable for RudderStack web device mode integrations.
 {% endhint %}

 * **Traits to Prepend:** If this setting is enabled, the value of the corresponding trait will be prepended to the corresponding trait array at Amplitude. **If the corresponding trait does not have a value set yet, it will be initialized to an empty list before the new values are prepended.
 If the corresponding trait has an existing value and it is not a list, it will be converted into a list with the new value prepended.**

 {% hint style="info" %}
-This feature is currently available as part of RudderStack Mobile SDK's only.
+This feature is not applicable for RudderStack web device mode integrations.
 {% endhint %}

 * **Track Products once:** If this setting is on, and if the event payload contains an array of products, the event is tracked with the original event name and all the products as its property, else each product is tracked with event `Product purchase` .

-{% hint style="info" %}
-This feature is currently available as part of the RudderStack JavaScript, Mobile SDK only.
-{% endhint %}

 * **Track Revenue per product:** If this setting is on, and if the event payload contains multiple products, each product's revenue is tracked individually.

-{% hint style="info" %}
-This feature is currently available as part of the RudderStack JavaScript, Mobile SDK only.
-{% endhint %}

 * **Batch events:** If this setting is enabled, the events are batched together and uploaded by the Amplitude SDK only when the number of queued events is greater than or equal to `eventUploadThreshold` or `eventUploadPeriodMillis` milliseconds, since the first unsent event is queued.
 * **Event upload period millis:** If the `batch events` settings is enabled, this is the amount of time that the SDK waits to upload the events.
 * **Event upload threshold:** If the `batch events` settings is enabled, this is the minimum number of events to batch together by the Amplitude SDK.